Data Types

 File size and MIME type validation

-The runtime validates uploaded files against the declared constraints before processing:
+The runtime validates uploaded files against the declared constraints before processing:- If the file exceeds

-max_file_size_mb, the upload is rejected with an error message.
+max_file_size_mb, the upload is rejected with an error message. - If the file’s MIME type is not in

-allowed_mime_types, the upload is rejected.
+allowed_mime_types, the upload is rejected. - If

-allowed_mime_types is omitted, all standard MIME types for the category are accepted.
+allowed_mime_typesis omitted, all standard MIME types for the category are accepted.

 Complete attachment example